ArghyaChatterjee/object_detection_and_location_tracking_with_zed_camera/README.md

 sudo mv cv2.cpython-36m-x86_64-linux-gnu.so cv2.so.4.1.0
 ```
 ### Note (Aditional Info):
-- Follow the instruction on this site to download and install opencv & some other necessary packages manually: https://www.pyimagesearch.com/2018/08/15/how-to-install-opencv-4-on-ubuntu/
+- Follow the instruction on this site to download and install opencv & some other necessary packages manually: https://www.pyimagesearch.com/2018/08/15/how-to-install-opencv-4-on-ubuntu/ & follow this for opencv installation with advanced features on: https://gist.github.com/ArghyaChatterjee/fe55b35cf06110d1ddb9ab7d321592bc.
+- If you want to test opengl, go to this website: http://www.codebind.com/linux-tutorials/install-opengl-ubuntu-linux/ & follow the instructions accordingly.
 - 'cmake' & autotools are 2 different build systems.
 If you have source code build with autotools, you use './configure' & if you have cmake, you use 'cmake', 'ccmake' or 'cmake-gui' to do the configuration.
 - 'cmake' command with Release flag creates a Makefile in the build directory following updated packages mentioned in requirement.txt file according to system configuration.
 - 'make' command builds the package & compiles source codes of Makefile accordingly to create binary executable files.
 - 'sudo make install' command copies the compiled binaries to the system path binary directories accordingly.
 - 'sudo ldconfig' creates the necessary links and cache to the most recent shared libraries found in the directories specified on the command line or mentioned in the system path.
 The cache is used by the run-time linker.
-- It's very necessary to keep the flag -D WITH_CUDA flag = ON to use your GPU while compiling & use cuda in later opencv related jobs.
+-
 ## Tensorflow GPU installation:
 After installing opencv, you should start installing tensorflow.
 A list of CUDA version compatible tensorflow is given below:
 <p align="center">